Skip to content

 HCC2 Modbus TCP Server Configuration

-The Modbus Server is configured through the HCC2 Unity interface.
-The Modbus Server register map can be configured using the "Modbus Map Editor" from the Deploy/Protocols/Modbus section.
+The Modbus Server register map can be configured using the Modbus Map Editor accessed from the Deploy/Protocols/Modbus section of Unity Edge.

 Danger

-It is also possible to create "User Tags" for storing your own information.
-To do this, in the Tag Name column, select the ConstructFromMnemonic option and enter a Tag Name in the Tag Mnemonic box.
+You can also create "User Tags" for storing your own information.
+To do this, in the Tag Name column, select the ConstructFromMnemonic option and enter a tag name in the Tag Mnemonic box.
 Ensure you select the appropriate Register Data Type and Tag Data Type.
-It is also advised to assign a meaningful name to the "User Defined Register Name":
+Assign a meaningful name to the tag in the "User Defined Register Name" column:

 Example User Tag Creation